wujiang/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 When processing each image, I didn't take adavange of the lane position from the previous image.
 So speed performance is slow.
+I didn't apply smoothing either because of time limitation.

+I need to eyeball some of the parameters, like the warp src and dst vertices, car's middle position, etc. If we switch to another video with different road condition, different camera position/angle, this pipeline might not perform well.
+I spent a lot of time on tuning parameters.
+There much be an easier way other than this.